Don't miss these 3 top-rated movies screening around New York City

 The Wizard of Oz

-Boasting a 98 percent critical approval rating and an audience score of 89 percent on Rotten Tomatoes, this classic is a critical darling.
+Boasting a critical approval rating of 98 percent and an audience score of 89 percent on Rotten Tomatoes, this classic is a critical darling.
 The site's critical consensus has it that "An absolute masterpiece whose groundbreaking visuals and deft storytelling are still every bit as resonant, The Wizard of Oz is a must-see film for young and old."

-In the mood for popcorn?
-It's playing at City Cinemas Village East (181-189 Second Ave.) through Tuesday, January 8.
+Get a piece of the action at City Cinemas Village East (181-189 Second Ave.) through Tuesday, January 8.
 Click here for showtimes and tickets.

 Free Solo

-Follow Alex Honnold as he attempts to become the first person to ever free solo climb Yosemite's 3, 000 foot high El Capitan wall.
-With no ropes or safety gear, and this would arguably be the greatest feat in rock climbing history.
+Follow Alex Honnold as he attempts to become the first person to ever free solo climb Yosemite's 3,000 foot high El Capitan wall.
+With no ropes or safety gear, this would arguably be the greatest feat in rock climbing history.

-Boasting a 98 percent critical approval rating and an audience score of 95 percent on Rotten Tomatoes, Free Solo has proven to be a critical darling since its release on September 28, with a consensus that "Free Solo depicts athletic feats that many viewers will find beyond reason - and grounds the attempts in passions that are all but universal."
+Boasting a 98 percent critical approval rating and an audience score of 95 percent on Rotten Tomatoes, Free Solo has gotten stellar reviews since its release on September 28, with a consensus that "Free Solo depicts athletic feats that many viewers will find beyond reason - and grounds the attempts in passions that are all but universal."

 You can catch it at City Cinemas Village East (181-189 Second Ave.) through Friday, January 11.
 Click here for showtimes and tickets.